apache/beam/contributor-docs/code-change-guide.md

                            --region=us-central1’
   ```

-  3. If you are preparing a PR, use marker `@pytest.mark.it_postcommit` to include integration test in Python PostCommit test-suite's Dataflow task
+  3. If you are preparing a PR, to include integration tests in the Python PostCommit test suite's Dataflow task, use the marker `@pytest.mark.it_postcommit`.

-### Building containers for modified SDK code
+### Build containers for modified SDK code

-1. Command:
+To build containers for modified SDK code, follow these steps.

+1. Run the following command:
   ```shell
   ./gradlew :sdks:python:container:py39:docker \
   -Pdocker-repository-root=<gcr.io/location> -Pdocker-tag=<tag>
   ```
-2. Push containers
+2. Push the containers.
-3. Specify location with `--sdk_container_image`
+3. Specify the container location by using the `--sdk_container_image` option.

-Example invocation command:
+The following example shows a complete command:

 ```shell
 python -m pytest  -o log_cli=True -o log_level=Info \